marius-team/quake/test/experiments/osdi2025/README.md

 ### Quick Reproduction

-These experiments should take less than 10 minutes to run in total.
+These experiments should take less than 10 minutes to run in total if the datasets/indexes have been prepared ahead of time.
+Otherwise it will take 30-60 minutes on the first run.

 1. Reproduction of APS (Figure 6 in `paper/Quake.pdf`)